Bira/octopus-carnival/_drafts/lets-read-hells-hebels-04-part-01.md

 If on the other hand the PCs _lost_ the opera house battle, they wake up in a cell in Kintargo Keep, and must escape.
-They basically tackle the hardest mission first, from the inside out, and then add the Opera House to their to-do list later - it's still of stuff vital to their success.
+They basically tackle the hardest mission first, from the inside out, and then add the Opera House to their to-do list later - it's still full of stuff vital to their success.

 Most of the missions consist of relatively short dungeon raids that are essentially big set-piece battles against the villain of the hour and their